 One key, innovative aspect of Warzone is the ability to play a 1v1 Gulag once you’ve died, giving players a one-off opportunity to drop back into the game.
 This has been widely praised when compared to other BRs, like Fortnite’s reboot card or Apex Legends’ banners.

 As a basic 1v1 in a small environment, a lot of people think it’s 50/50 whether you’ll win your Gulag match.
 However, as the best players prove, there is a knack to it, and there are a number of things players can do to maximize their chances of dropping back in.
+Whether it’s the classic shower Gulag or the revamped version of Nuketown from Season One, here’s how you can come out on top almost every time.

 Tip 1: Know your weapon and play around it